babashka/sci.configs/src/sci_configs/applied_science/js_interop/README.md

-# js-interop
+# Js-interop

-To enable js-interop in your SCI config:
+This directory contains SCI configuration for the [applied-science/js-interop](https://github.com/applied-science/js-interop) library.

+See `example.cljs` for example usage.